 Board of Medical Practice Rules

-These rules (effective 2-16-2001) are being revised due to changes to the Vermont Statutes which govern the Board.
-Be advised that some of the current rules conflict with the current statutes and, where this occurs, the statutes preempt the rules.
+Effective 10-15-2017: The Board Rules have been revised due to changes to the Vermont Statutes which govern the Board.
 If you have any questions regarding the applicability of the rules, contact the Board of Medical Practice.

 A change to Vermont law in 2011 (26 VSA §1400) requires physicians licensed by the Board to complete CME for license renewal.
 The general requirement is 30 hours of AMA PRA Category 1TM credit during the period from December 1, 2016 to November 30, 2018.
 If you were licensed for less than the full period, or if you are in the military and were ordered to duty, your obligation may be less.
 Except for the two subject-specific requirements.
 Please review the rules.